 When I feel sad to drop my four-year-old off at daycare, I can look at it with gratitude for his amazing daycare that he loves and a part-time job that I adore.

-When my eye doctor is moody and rude through the whole appointment, I leave thinking how unprofessional she was.
+When my eye doctor is moody and rude throughout the whole appointment, I leave thinking about how unprofessional she was.
 When I look at her through God’s eyes, I am reminded that I don’t know her full story.
 (I later found out she was fighting terminal cancer.)

-When I stand in my kitchen and ask myself – once again – why my family always wants a meal; I can feel tired of the monotony.
+When I stand in my kitchen and ask myself – once again – why my family always wants a meal; I can feel tired of the monotony and wish I enjoyed cooking.
 When I see through God’s eyes, I am grateful that I live in a country with an abundance of food that we can afford.
-(And that He so kindly blessed me with a husband who is happily our weekend cook.)
+(And a husband who cooks on the weekends.)

 But the funny thing is that the blessings that I intend to fall on others, land heavier on me.

 I tend to think everything is my fault.
 Even when it doesn’t make sense.

 For example, we were at my oldest son’s football game and his trophy was stepped on and broken.
 My instant thought was I should have gone over and asked if he needed me to hold anything.
 What???
 I didn’t know his coach had given him his trophy at the beginning of the game and that my son would set it by his water bottle.
 I expect myself to always know when my son might have something I need to hold for him?
 Crazy thoughts.

 Looking at my day through God’s eyes settles my heart.